UBC-MDS/DSCI_554_mbpm/reports/Final_Report.md

 | Q3   |  4 |  7.2702077 |        45 |   47.59021 | 0.1222796 |
 | Q4   |  2 |  0.3799394 |        43 |   47.21027 | 0.8269842 |

-We deciced to then use a forward variable selection technique to determine what to use in our final model.
-Evident in the table above it appears the best model to use is `Q1 ~ Q2 + Q5`, even though \``Q1 ~ Q2` is not significant on its own.
+We decided with a forward variable selection technique to determine which variables to use in our final model.
+As seen in the  table above, the best model to use was Q1 ~ Q2 + Q5, even though Q1 ~ Q2 is not significant on its own.

 ##### Final Model